TRANSITION READINESS INDEX℠

 TRI is designed to be practical, clear, and conversation-driven.

-We discuss the firm, the transition context, and the leadership questions already surfacing.
+We discuss the firm’s current transition context, ownership questions, leadership dynamics, dependency risks, and concerns already surfacing.

 Who TRI is for

-TRI is especially useful for firms facing transition questions that are real, but not yet fully clarified.
+TRI is especially useful for firms facing leadership, ownership, or continuity questions that are real, but not yet fully clarified.

-Who want a more honest picture of whether the firm is truly ready for succession.
+Who want a more honest picture of whether the firm is truly ready for succession, ownership transition, or internal buyout.

-Who are stepping into greater responsibility and need clearer structure, support, and authority.
+Who are stepping into greater responsibility and need clearer expectations, authority, support, and trust.

 Leadership teams